GLOBAL MARKETS-World stocks bounce as investors eye Putin's next steps in Ukraine | Headlines

 Global stocks broke a four-day slide on Wednesday and demand for safe-haven assets waned, with investors waiting to see Russian President Vladimir Putin's next move after he sent troops into separatist regions of Ukraine.
 The initial push to send soldiers to Donetsk and Luhansk this week triggered coordinated, yet modest sanctions from Western countries, albeit with the prospect of more to come if Moscow seeks to push further into the country.

-After chalking up a 3.6% fall since last Friday, the MSCI World Index, a leading gauge of equity markets globally, extended gains to trade 0.3% higher in Europe, helped by broad gains across regional bourses.
-The FTSE 100 was up 0.7% and the pan-European STOXX Europe 600 index rose 1.1%, bolstered by strong company earnings, including from automaker Stellantis.
+After chalking up a 3.6% fall since last Friday, the MSCI World Index, a leading gauge of equity markets globally, edged off its highs to trade up 0.2%, helped by broad gains across Europe's major bourses.
+The FTSE 100 was up 0.3% and the pan-European STOXX Europe 600 index rose 0.6%, bolstered by strong company earnings, including from automaker Stellaris.
 Earlier, MSCI's index of Asia-Pacific shares outside Japan rose 0.4%.

 Commodity prices remained elevated, with traders nervous that supplies could be curtailed if the situation on Europe's eastern edge escalates.
-Europe's benchmark gas price pushed higher, however, up 4.9% and adding to a hefty gain a day earlier after Germany halted Russia's Nord Stream 2 gas pipeline.
+Europe's benchmark gas price extended its morning gains to trade up 5.8%, adding to a hefty gain a day earlier after Germany halted Russia's Nord Stream 2 gas pipeline.

-Brent crude, which hit seven-year highs this week, reversed course as European trade bedded in and was last down 0.7% at $96.14 a barrel, while West Texas Intermediate was up 0.8%.
-After their biggest jump in three-and-a-half years on Tuesday, wheat futures pared early losses to trade down 0.1%.
-Corn futures also pulled back from an eight-month high and held steady, down 0.4%.
+Brent crude, which hit seven-year highs this week, reversed course as European trade bedded in and was last down 0.6% at $96.30 a barrel, while West Texas Intermediate was down 0.6%.
+After their biggest jump in three-and-a-half years on Tuesday, wheat futures pared early losses to trade down 0.2%.
+Corn futures also pulled back from an eight-month high and held steady, down 0.5%.

 "I doubt the geopolitics will mean any major change as the Fed are seen by many as so far behind the curve," Willer said.
 "Usually the mantra is that high oil prices are a tax but that's gone out of the window as inflation pressures have been so strong and so underestimated by central banks."